justincampbell24/White_Paper/Rough_draft.md

+---- Largely incomplete still, my sources have not been inserted yet but I have them and most of them are scholarly journals
+---- My audience is for farmers looking to improve soil health or learn about other practices and how they affect soil health
 # Improving Soil Health

 ## Introduction
 Soil health is important to every farmer regardless of the product they are producing whether its corn, cattle, or something else.
 Although, crop producers are more aware and concerned about the state of their soil.
 Ecology of the soil is an often-overlooked area of conservation of production resources.
 Farmers understand that the state of the soil is important and has effects on their production, but they often underestimate what they can do to improve soil and the effects that has on their bottom dollar.
 Farmers can improve their soil through changes in practices in tillage, cover crops, and microbial activity.

+## Tillage Methods
 ### Conventional Tillage
 Conventional tillage is the most commonly used method for preparing the soil for seeding.
 There are advantages and disadvantages to tilling the soil before every seeding.
 Most corn producers have more success by tilling the fields prior to planting corn.
 This is likely due to producers not changing their ways often.
 America is the largest producer of corn in the world, so a large chunk of American soil is tilled using conventional methods.
 There are two other methods of tillage: strip-tillage and no-tillage.